garrandall/popular-music-data/tracks/stay-the-night-imx.md

 Then maybe, we can go real far

-Ooh ooh baby
+Oh oh baby
 Say you wanna stay the night
 You know you got a brother high
 I'll come and pick you up in my ride
-Ooh ooh baby baby
+Oh oh baby baby
-Ooh ooh baby
+Oh oh baby
 Say you wanna stay the night
 You wanna get with me tonight
 I'll come and pick you up in my ride
-Ooh ooh baby baby
+Oh oh baby baby

 Baby, I'll be there to get you, around one